jobur123/dataRepresentation/README.md

 # dataRepresentation
-Coursework for the Data Representation course Sep - Dec 2019
+Coursework for the GMIT Data Representation course Sep - Dec 2019